antifold

 From Words to Machines

+The formal setup starts simply.
 Pick an alphabet $\Sigma$ (e.g., $\{a,b\}$).
-Words are finite strings over $\Sigma$; the set of all words is $\Sigma^*$ and includes the empty word $\varepsilon$.
-An NFA is a five‑tuple $(Q,\Sigma,\delta,q_0,F)$ like a DFA, except $\delta(q,a)$ returns a set of possible next states, and we may also allow $\varepsilon$ moves that consume no input.
+Words are finite strings over $\Sigma$; the set of all words is $\Sigma^*$, which includes the empty word $\varepsilon$.
+An NFA is a five-tuple $(Q,\Sigma,\delta,q_0,F)$, just like a DFA, except for one crucial difference: $\delta(q,a)$ returns a set of possible next states rather than a single one.
+We may also allow $\varepsilon$-moves, which let the machine jump between states without consuming any input at all.

-Run Preset NFAs
+Try It Yourself: Run Preset NFAs

 Connections